 The number of paid listings in a market and within specific categories can vary greatly.
 Some searches may result in only one or two listings, while others may have more than twenty.
 There are no limitations to the number of advertisers that may be included in a particular market or category.
-Obviously, the fewer of advertisers there are, the more leads those businesses are going to get.
+Obviously, the fewer number of advertisers there are, the more leads those businesses are going to get.
 Some participating businesses may be receiving a large volume of leads while others may only be getting a few.

-Can a business choose which keywords to target with Local Services ads?
+Can a business choose which keywords to target with Google Local Services Ads?

 No. Businesses are not able to designate which keywords to target.
-Instead, they select categories or “job types” that indicate of the type of services and products they offer.
+Instead, they select categories or “job types” that indicate the type of services and products they offer.
 Google decides which keywords are relevant for those job types and a business’s ad will appear based upon the service areas and job types the company selected.
 Google does not provide any keyword data to show which keywords are triggering ads, or which keywords are generating leads.

-What happens when a company pauses their Local Services ad?
+What happens when a company pauses its Google Local Services Ad?

-When a participating business has their ad paused, it doesn’t remove their ad from the search results, but the business’s “Google Guaranteed” badge and label will not be present and the paused listing will be placed below any paid listings.
+When a participating business has its ad paused, it doesn’t remove its ad from the search results, but the business’s “Google Guaranteed” badge and label will not be present and the paused listing will be placed below any paid listings.